 There is nothing wrong with restating main points or repeating key phrases.
-The landmark speech titled "I have a dream," which Martin Luther King Jr. delivered on August 28, 1963, used that phrase multiple times to reinforce the main message effectively.
+The landmark speech titled "I have a dream," which Martin Luther King Jr. delivered on August 28, 1963, on the steps of the Lincoln Memorial, used that phrase multiple times to reinforce the main message effectively.